BartoszDadok/BartoszDadok/README.md

-I'm Bartosz, a Senior Mobile Engineer with 6+ years of experience building production-grade, customer-facing mobile applications for iOS and Android, including fintech and security-critical systems.
+I'm Bartosz, a Senior Mobile Engineer with 6+ years of experience building production-grade, customer-facing mobile applications for iOS and Android, including fintech and telecom systems.

 ## Author of the open-source library `react-native-secure-sign`